stoolap/stoolap-go/docs/_docs/data-types/date-and-time.md

 1. **Limited Time Zone Support**: While timestamps are normalized to UTC internally, there are no explicit functions for time zone conversion.

-2. **No Date/Time Arithmetic**: There are no built-in functions for adding or subtracting intervals from dates.
+2. **No Date/Time Extraction**: Functions to extract parts from dates (like EXTRACT(YEAR FROM date)) are not implemented.

-3. **No Date/Time Extraction**: Functions to extract parts from dates (like EXTRACT(YEAR FROM date)) are not implemented.
+3. **No Custom Formatting**: No functions to format timestamps in custom output formats.

-4. **No Custom Formatting**: No functions to format timestamps in custom output formats.
+4. **Approximate Month and Year Intervals**: INTERVAL calculations for months and years use approximations (30 days for months, 365 days for years) rather than calendar-aware calculations.

 ## Best Practices